merajabi/merajabi.github.io/_posts/2020-07-26-what-is-variant-the-perfect-application-of-visitor-pattern.md

 ```

-## How to implement a really variable variant
+## How to implement a really variadic variant

 Ok, so far we have seen what a variant is, why it is difficult and how to implement it using the visitor pattern.
 However, you noticed that our implementation is not really variable so far, we only looked at two types.